leelakuamr/-Context-Keeper-/PRIVACY.md

 - We do **not** sell or transfer user data to third parties.
 - All extension functionality operates entirely within your browser.

-If you have any questions or concerns about privacy, please contact us at[venkateshe511@gmail.com].
+If you have any questions or concerns about privacy, please contact us at venkateshe511@gmail.com.